 We spent this past weekend in Asheville, North Carolina.
-It was a quick trip, but a fun one for our family.
+It was a quick trip for our young family.
 The main highlight of our trip was to be the Biltmore Estate.
-I was a little nervous about taking our kids there (ages 5, 3, and 1) but it was actually much easier — and more family friendly than I could have imagined!
+I was a little nervous about taking our kids there (ages 5, 3, and 1) but it was actually much easier — and more family-friendly than I could have imagined!
+Yes, you can visit the Biltmore with kids!
+Find out my tips below:

 We specifically planned our visit for a Sunday because it did not require a timed visit.
 Getting anywhere on time with three little ones is intense, and I didn’t want to be tied down.
 Check the website for days that require a timed arrival, this varies by season.

 In hindsight, I wish we would have allowed for two days on the Biltmore grounds.
-I didn’t do enough research to indicate this, but after the house tour (approx 2 hours) our kiddos were pretty tired and hungry.
+I didn’t do enough research to indicate this, but after the house tour (approximately 2 hours) our kids were tired and hungry.
 We headed over to the Antler Hill Village for a late lunch at Cedric’s Tavern and promised the kids they could play on the playground depending on their behavior.
-I think with a 2-day pass – signs on the property said this was $10 extra per adult- I would have done the same but come back a second day to explore the gardens and spend more time in the Village.
+I think with a 2-day pass (signs on the property said this was $10 extra per adult) I would have done the same, BUT come back a second day to explore the gardens and spend more time in the Village.

 Small strollers and baby carriers are permitted in the Biltmore.
 We had Olen (3) in the umbrella stroller and C was in the baby carrier.
 There are stairs, but the staff is super accommodating.
 We used the elevator on the way up and carried the stroller down the stairs- O had escaped anyhow!
-The elevator is original to the home- so it’s also pretty exciting for the parents to see how it works!
+The elevator is original to the home, so that was exciting for us parents to see how it functions.